-There are many number systems or positional notation systems.
-Ancient Babylonians used base-60, Hindu-Arabic system uses familiar decimal base-10 system, Mayans used base-20 system.
+There are many number-systems or positional notation systems.
+Ancient Babylonians used the base-60 system; the Hindu-Arabic system uses the familiar decimal base-10 system; the Mayans used the base-20 system.
 There are base-2 binary, base-12 duodecimal, and base-16 hexadecimal systems, to name a few.
 Aside from the binary system used by computers, we humans mostly use decimal and, sometimes, duodecimal systems.

-If a meter is a basic unit of length in the metric system, a decimeter is one-tenth of a meter, a centimeter is one-hundreds of a meter, a millimeter is one-thousands of a meter, a nanometer is one billionth of a meter, and a kilometer is a thousand meters.
+A meter is a basic unit of length in the metric system.
+A decimeter is one-tenth of a meter; a centimeter is one-hundreds of a meter; a millimeter is one-thousands of a meter; a nanometer is one-billionth of a meter; and a kilometer is a thousand meters.
 A kilogram is one thousand grams.
 Temperature is measured in centigrade, where each degree is one-hundreds of the difference between the temperature of boiling and freezing water.

 Historians connect decimal and duodecimal systems with finger counting.
 There are 10 digits (fingers) on two hands—hence the use of the decimal system with ten digits.
 Human fingers (not counting a thumb) each has three bones—phalanges.
 Four fingers times thee phalanges in each finger give a convenient base-12 counting system.

-12 zodiac constellations and approximately 12 lunar months in a solar year helped make duodecimal system popular.
+Twelve Zodiac constellations and approximately twelve lunar months in a solar year helped make the duodecimal system popular.
 Duodecimal system has many mathematical advantages and has been described as the optimal number system.

-On a deeper level, the Kabbalah examines spiritual roots of the decimal and duodecimal systems.
-According to sages of Kabbalah, the spiritual source of the decimal system (and the ultimate reason why we have ten fingers) are ten Sephirot—Divine Emanations.
+On a mystical level, the Kabbalah examines the spiritual roots of the decimal and duodecimal systems.
+According to sages of Kabbalah, the spiritual source of the decimal system (and the ultimate reason we have ten fingers) are ten Sefirot—Divine Emanations.

-The duodecimal system has to do with permutations of the letters in the Divine proper name, Tetragrammaton (“Havaya”)—YHWH.
-Three unique letters—Yud (Y), Heh (H) and Wav (W)—in four positions can have 12 permutations.
-This is the mystical reason behind twelve months and twelve signs of Zodiak.
-It is also the mystical reasons behind two sets of 12 hours: there are two letters Heh in the Tetragrammaton—hence two sets of 12 hours making up 24 hours in a day.
+The duodecimal system has to do with permutations of the letters in the Divine proper name, Tetragrammaton (“Havayah”)—Y-H-W-H. Three unique letters—yud (Y), heh (H), and waw (W)—in four positions can have 12 permutations.
+This is the mystical reason behind twelve months and twelve signs of the Zodiac.
+It is also the mystical reason behind two sets of 12 hours: there are two letters Heh in the Tetragrammaton—hence two sets of 12 hours making up 24 hours in a day.

-The number 12 is also related to the sephirot.
-The Partzuf Zeer Anpin (Z”A) (Microprosopus) is a configuration of six sephirot—Chesed, Gevurah, Tiferet, Netzach, Chod, Yisod—six emotional attributes of the soul.
-The number six can be visualized as six sides of a cube, which is why, in the Kabbalah thought, this configuration of six sephirot representing six extremities—four corners of the world plus up-down directions—responsible for our three-dimensional space.
-Three-dimensional cube has six sides and 12 edges.
-Or, in other words, there are 12 lines that connect these six sephirot.
-This, as we will see later, turns out to be highly significant.
+The number 12 is also related to the sefirot.
+The Partzuf Zeer Anpin (Z”A) (Microprosopus) is a configuration of six sefirot—Chesed, Gevurah, Tiferet, Netzach, Hod, Yesod—six emotional attributes of the soul.
+The number six can be visualized as six sides of a cube, which is why, in the Kabbalah thought, this configuration of six sefirot representing six extremities—four corners of the world plus up-down directions—is responsible for our three-dimensional space.
+A three-dimensional cube has six sides and twelve edges.
+Or, in other words, there are twelve lines that connect these six sefirot.
+This, as we shall see later, turns out to be highly significant.

-Turning to our weekly portion of the Torah, Vayeshev (Gen. 37:1-40:23), we note that it starts with the struggle between Joseph and his brothers.
+Turning to our weekly portion of the Torah, Vayeshev (Genesis 37:1-40:23), we note that it starts with the struggle between Joseph and his brothers.

 Little did they realized that the Jewish nation was destined to be built based on the “dozenal” principal—there would be twelve tribes (shevatim) of Jacob corresponding to twelve permutations of the Tetragrammaton!

-Where did this division in the brothers’ affinity to different number systems come from?
+From where did this division in the brothers’ affinity to different number systems come?
 The leader of the ten brothers, Judah, was destined to be the king.
-Thus he represented the sephirah of Malchut—Kingship—the tenth sephirah.
-No wonder that Judah and his brothers espoused the decimalist philosophy of ten sephirot.
+Thus, he represented the sefirah of Malchut—Kingship—the tenth sefirah.
+No wonder that Judah and his brothers espoused the decimalist philosophy of ten sefirot.

-Joseph, on the other hand, personified sephirah of Yesod, which, in a human body, corresponds to a male procreative organ or a tongue.
+On the other hand, Joseph personified the sefirah of Yesod, which, in a human body, corresponds to a male procreative organ or a tongue.
 Both serve as organs of connection.
 We connect with others through speech, with the tongue being the primary organ of speech.
-A husband intimately connects to his wife through the sexual organ.
-The origin of this connectedness is the sephirah of Yesod, which connects the Z”A (Partzuf Zeer Anpin—the Microprosopus) with its female counterpart, Nukvah d’Z”A (Malchut).
-The number 12 represents twelve lines that connect six sephirot of the Z”A. It is not coincidental then that Joseph personified the “dozenal” principal—the number 12.
+A husband intimately connects to his wife through his sexual organ.
+The origin of this connectedness is the sefirah of Yesod, which connects the Z”A (Partzuf Zeer Anpin—the Microprosopus) with its female counterpart, Nukvah d’Z”A (Malchut).
+The number 12 represents twelve lines that connect six sefirot of the Z”A. It is not coincidental, therefore, that Joseph personified the “dozenal” principal—the number 12.

 The rift between Judah and Joseph started with the original rift between their mothers—Leah and Rachel.
-It continued through the history resulting in the war between Maccabees (the followers of Judah’s philosophy of isolationism) against Jewish Hellenists (who perverted the extrovert ideology of Joseph), which we commemorate during Chanukah.
-It will finally be resolved at the end of days with Mashiach ben Yosef (Messiah, the son of Joseph) and Mashiah ben David (Messiah, the son of David) completing the task of our redemption in unity.
+It continued through history resulting in the war between Maccabees (the followers of Judah’s philosophy of isolationism) against Jewish Hellenists (who perverted the extrovert ideology of Joseph), which we commemorate during Chanukah.
+This schism will finally be resolved at the end of days, with Mashiach ben Yosef (Messiah, the son of Joseph) and Mashiach ben David (Messiah, the son of David) completing the task of redemption in unity.